seungjaeryanlee/endtoend.ai/_posts/2018-07-25-ai-for-prosthetics-5.md

 #### Upright Posture

 Now, let's see how the episode gets terminated.
-The termination switch is the height of the pelvis falling below 0.6 meters, but it seems like the primary cause of all premature termination is the upper body swaying too much.
-There is a fine line: most top-performing agents also sway their body, perhaps due to the prosthetics making the model fundamentally unbalanced.
+The termination condition is filling 300 steps or the height of the pelvis falling below 0.6 meters, but it seems like the primary cause of all premature termination is the upper body swaying too much.
+Thus, it is possible to incentivize the agent to hold the upper body still.
+However, there is a fine line: most top-performing agents also sway their body, perhaps due to the prosthetics making the model fundamentally unbalanced.
 To inject this knowledge, some fine tuning might be necessary.

 Note that this is somewhat similar to the Lean Forward approach used by participants in the last competition.
 In the last year's competition, there was no $z$-axis, and the model was symmetric, so the upper body was either in front of or behind the body.
 Thus, the obvious conclusion was to keep the upper body leaning forward, so the reward was shaped to promote this behavior.